toneil/java-intro/README.md

 If you are using external libraries you have to tell the compiler where these are by specifying the `classpath`

 ```
-> javac -cp path/to/lib1:path/to/lib2/path/to/lib3 NameOfClass.java
+> javac -cp path/to/lib1:path/to/lib2:path/to/lib3 NameOfClass.java
 ```
+In Windows, the colons separating the paths are replaced by semi-colons (;)

 When you have compiled NameOfClass.java you should see a new file appearing in the same folder.
 To execute this file, run